 Here are the main three options to consider:

 Hire a designer.
 This is the best option for many people, because you can work closely with a designer – whether a freelance artist, a graphic designer, or an entire studio – and communicate exactly what you want down to the very detail.
 However, this is likely to be the most expensive option, which not everyone can afford.
 That said, many people opt for having a professional create the exact logo they want and are willing to lay out the money for the expertise.
+This great article by Looka explains how even none professionals can create a great looking logo.

 Online logo maker.
 If your wallet can’t accommodate hiring a designer, you should consider using an online logo maker.
 There are numerous logo makers available on the market, and they are generally much more affordable (and quick) than hiring a designer.
 While you may miss the human interaction part of the process, a logo maker will still take your design preferences into account when designing your logo.